 Transportation of hydrogen is preferably done by gas pipelines.
-A well known technology from natural gas, although not with the same efficiency, due to the very low density of the energy in even compressed hydrogen gas.
+A well-known technology from natural gas, although not with the same efficiency, due to the very low density of the energy in even compressed hydrogen gas.
 Another problem is, hydrogen is a very small molecule that can travel even trough metal grids, so special care is necessary to use the right materials.

 Today, no country has a large hydrogen pipeline grid, resulting in the problem, it has to be built from scratch.
 And a pipeline grid is very expensive!

 At the end of the pipe, hydrogen has to be used in power consuming applications.
-The simple way to use it, is to burn hydrogen.
+The simple way to use it is to burn hydrogen.
 It generates clean heat, only water is emitted into the air.
 Sounds perfect, but it doesn't make any sense, because using the electricity that generated the hydrogen could have been used in a radiator, this would be not only more energy efficient, it is also less dangerous.

 Cars can use hydrogen as clean fuel.
-A slightly modified combustion engine can burn hydrogen, emitting water and some toxic nitrogen oxides, therefore we still need a catalyst at the exhaust pipe.
+A slightly modified combustion engine can burn hydrogen, emitting water, and some toxic nitrogen oxides, therefore we still need a catalyst at the exhaust pipe.

 Another problem is the very low efficiency of a combustion engine, somewhere at 25% of the energy in the hydrogen reaches the road to accelerate the car.
 Resulting in a very low overall efficiency if we start with electricity.
 Compare this result to a Li-Ion battery, where about 90% of the energy reaches the road and as a bonus, we can reuse the energy when we brake to charge the battery again!

 Another idea is, to convert the hydrogen back to electricity, whenever needed.
 This is possible, using a fuel cell.
-The sad thing about this part is, it comes again with high cost due to the expensive precious metals and with more loss of energy during conversion.
+The sad thing about this part is, it comes again with a high cost due to the expensive precious metals and with more loss of energy during conversion.

 Is Hydrogen the Future?

-Summing up all this points, today, an electric grid in combination with pumped hydro and batteries in mobile applications seems to be the better solution for the rising age of the renewable energy world.
+Summing up all these points, today, an electric grid in combination with pumped hydro and batteries in mobile applications seems to be the better solution for the rising age of the renewable energy world.

-But there is always research and no one can predict, if there is a breakthrough in technology.
+But there is always research and no one can predict if there is a breakthrough in technology.
 But this is not only true for hydrogen technologies, it is also true for batteries, pumped storage, e.g. the Hydraulic Rock Storage seems to be one, and many other technologies.